 5. Sales funnel leakage

 Sales funnel leakage refers to the number of leaks in your sales and marketing funnel that is costing your company revenue somewhere between creation and close.
+So I would say that of all key sales metrics, this one deals with the human part the most.

 When identifying your sales funnel leakage, these are key areas to monitor: